Breach of contract

 - John Deane

-Our breach of business contract services include:
+Contract termination and breach of contract services include:

-Your chances of settlement are stronger if we are focused.
-Focussed means picking out the key points that will achieve success.
+Focused means picking out the key points that will achieve success.

-The areas we distil include:
+The areas to distil include:

 - Establishing the facts that count and dismissing irrelevancies.